Challenge level: 4 out of 5

 We can arrange this for you upon request (at an additional cost).

-Please get in touch and let us know if you’d like to do this at least 14 weeks before the challenge by emailing us at firstname.lastname@example.org.
+Please get in touch and let us know if you’d like to do this at least 17 weeks before the challenge by calling us on 01590 646410 (Monday-Friday, 9am-5pm) or emailing us at firstname.lastname@example.org.

 Your registration fee of £349 per person is used to administer the challenge, pay deposits with local suppliers and secure your seats with the airline.

 Your challenge costs of £2,350 (ie. 50% of the fundraising target if you choose the Sponsorship option) cover:

 *Accommodation is included on a twin-sharing basis.
 If you would rather pay for a single supplement and have a room/tent to yourself, we can arrange this for you for an additional cost.

 Please call us on 01590 646410 or email us at email@example.com if you would like to do this at least 17 weeks before the challenge starts.